s19414/BYT/README.md

 # BYT-Task-9

-CheckIn class has to be fixed
+CheckIn class has to be inspected, and TestCheckIn needs fixin'.